colintakeda/data-science_team-H/Final_Report.md

   - Some examples of [constructor name changes](https://www.reddit.com/r/formula1/comments/1dos3r/i_made_a_diagram_to_show_how_current_f1_teams/)
+      - Our dataset does not include the aliases or previous names of constructors, so we are unable to account for this relationship.
   - New drivers are skewed because they don’t have as many data points yet
+      - The more datapoints we have on each driver, the better we can characterize their performance.
+New drivers have fewer known datapoints, so their predictions will have a higher level of uncertainty.
   - Teams and drivers are correlated, in that the best drivers tend to get hired by the best teams
+      - This confluence between team and driver may make it difficult to separate the impact of driver and constructor.

 -----